PSAR's Mission is to empower real estate professionals.

 On May 26, 1959, the El Cajon Valley Board of REALTORS® was chartered by the National Association of Real Estate Boards.
 President J Mudall, Vice President John Cotton, and Secretary Eugene P. Cousen executed the charter, creating a professional network of hard-working, ethical, and responsible men and women dedicated to assisting homeowners in El Cajon and its growing suburbs.

 On March 31, 1955 the Board and C.C.
 Alley, Board President that year, changed their name to National City-Chula Vista Board of Realtors

-The La Mesa Board of Realtors the predecessor to the East San Diego County Association of Realtors is founded.
+The La Mesa Board of Realtors, the predecessor to the East San Diego County Association of Realtors, was founded.
 J.J.
 Burke is elected its first president.